jandjstudios/jandjstudios.github.io/_datum/datum-Light.md

   - 1.0" x 1.75" (25.4 cm x 44.4 cm)

 ---
-URI command syntax.
-JSON encapsulated data packets.
-The ideal light sensor for your next IoT or robotics project.

 The datum-Light sensor combines the same SAMD21G18 microcontroller used on the Arduino Zero with the APDS-9960 light sensor from Broadcom to create the simplest, easiest to use light sensor for your application.